There is a motion discontinuity of a motion-derivative when its Y-axis has two values at one instant on its X–axis.

 Finally, it is sometimes required that adjacent segments have Jerk Continuity.

-For a motion law, zero jerk at the start of a segment require tiny amounts of displacement for the first 10º of input.
+When Jerk is Zero at the start of a segment, there is only a tiny change to it position for the first 10º of input.
 It is almost a dwell for the first 10º.

-If it is possible to increase the duration of the segments, then the peak nominal accelerations are reduced.
+If it frequently possible to increase the duration of a segment, and thereby reduce the accelerations.